Vizuri/docker-exercises/24/Answer/README.md

     docker build -t data .

 Now run it and create a volume.
-Note that we are including a cmd to run but that command does not exist in the image.
+Note that we are including a cmd to run (`nothing`) but that command does not exist in the image.

     docker create -v /tmp --name data data nothing